weizman/temp-website/page-what-is-a-realm-in-js.md

 In the examples above we use the property [`contentWindow`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement/contentWindow) to demonstrate how realms are unique and how they expose similar yet not identical objects. `contentWindow` is a property that exposes the global object (`window`) of another realm for sync interaction.

-It can be used for new realms of iframes or tabs ([`open()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) API), however sync access can be very limited based on whether the accessing realm is in the [same origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) as the accessed realm or not.
+It can be used for new realms of iframes or tabs ([`open()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) API), however, sync access can be very limited based on whether the accessing realm is in the [same origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) as the accessed realm or not.

-Realms created within web workers or service workers are not accessible in such manner.
+Realms created within web workers or service workers are not accessible in such a manner.

 All realms are accessible through more limiting async communication channels such as [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.

-## To sum up
+## In summation

 I came up with this content because I couldn't find any useful, accurate and understandable information on what realms are and what defines them.
 It was crucial to understand realms fully in order for me to dive deeper into the role of realms in supply chain attacks and security in general - I hope you find this useful as well.

 You can always catch up on my research and development of the field on the [awesome-JavaScript-realms-security](https://github.com/weizman/awesome-JavaScript-realms-security/) repo.

-I also recommend you learn more about [LavaMoat 🌋](https://github.com/lavamoat) tool [Snow-JS ❄️](https://github.com/lavamoat/snow) to further understand the defensive security effort around securing JavaScript realms.
+I also recommend you learn more about the [LavaMoat 🌋](https://github.com/lavamoat) tool [Snow-JS ❄️](https://github.com/lavamoat/snow) to further understand the defensive security effort around securing JavaScript realms.